CoreXYNexus/CoreXY-MS/README.md

 10/1/16 - Added mount for E3D's Titan Extruder with a E3DV6 hotend, posted stl has mounting for the ir bracket to use DC42's ir sensor.
 Proximity & BLTouch is available in the scad file.
 10/15/16 - Updated blower.scad for the blower mounts for the Titan extruder mount.
 11/7/16 - Added an idler bearing to the z-axis leadscrew bearing mounts so that the belt wraps around more of the pulleys.
 Also included a stl that just has the z bearing mounts for printing replacements of the originals.
 12/20/16 - Changed the Titan extruder plate by moving the hotend 20mm to the -x and changed the sensor mounts to seperate attachments.
+7/12/18 - Now uses corner-tools.scad and aded a plate for the x carridge stuff

 All the horizontal 2020/2040, and the vertical & horizontal makerslide ends are tapped for 5mm.
 Vertical 2020 is drilled with a 5.5mm bit for access to the screws that hold everything together.
 Four in the top and two in the bottom.
 Use drillguide.stl for drilling the holes.